-Maintaining the infiltration and storage capacity of the media is critical to the on-going success of all of these functions, however, many design guidelines lack adequate engineered media specifications to achieve these goals.
+Maintaining the infiltration and storage capacity of the media is critical to the ongoing success of all of these functions.
+However, many design guidelines lack adequate engineered media specifications to achieve these goals.

-Various engineered media have been tested in-situ, sampled from field installations, or mixed in the laboratory, and subsequently characterized according to soil texture and particle size distribution, as per minimum criteria required by many design guides.
+Various engineered media have been tested in situ, sampled from field installations, or mixed in the laboratory, and subsequently characterized according to soil texture and particle size distribution, as per the minimum criteria required by many design guides.

-Results confirm that the minimum metrics of soil texture, particle size distribution, and porosity (usually assumed based on soil texture) often bear no discernable relationship to infiltration, runoff storage capacity, or water quality.
+Results confirm that the minimum metrics of soil texture, particle size distribution and porosity (usually assumed based on soil texture) often bear no discernible relationship to infiltration, runoff storage capacity, or water quality.

-1. Hydrologic mitigation and water quality improvement in bioretention systems rely primarily on characteristics of engineered media.
+1. Hydrologic mitigation and water quality improvement in bioretention systems rely primarily on the characteristics of engineered media.
 System performance can be manipulated by careful configuration of the engineered media.

-3. Field testing and laboratory investigations of bioretention systems provide evidence to create meaningful specifications for engineered media, with direct relationships to performance including hydrology, water quality, and ability to support plant life.
+3. Field testing and laboratory investigations of bioretention systems provide evidence to create meaningful specifications for engineered media, with direct relationships to performance including hydrology, water quality and ability to support plant life.

 ABOUT THE PRESENTER

-Dr. Elizabeth Fassman-Beck is an Associate Professor of Civil Engineering at Stevens Institute of Technology (New Jersey).
+Dr. Elizabeth Fassman-Beck is an associate professor of civil engineering at Stevens Institute of Technology (New Jersey).
 Her research in urban stormwater management quantifies the hydrologic and water quality performance of green infrastructure technologies.